cdwilkie/senior_project/Highlight/README.md

 in bold and non-matching tokens are written in the standard text

+HOW TO USE
+Program is distributed in a folder/package called "Highlight".
+Root directory of program contains binaries/executables for MacOS and Windows.
+Save "Highlight" in the desired location.
+Ensure current working directory is same direcotry where "Highlight" is stored.

+Source includes CMake file to compile on MacOS systems and specifies a C++17 build, though technologies utilized in program are C++11 compatible.

+Source to scan should be stored in the "Data" directory and should be a .txt file.
+Search parameters are stored within the "suffix.txt", "prefix.txt", "root.txt", and "dq.txt".
+Each line of those files should be in format "key" "value" for transliteration/standardization or in the format "key" "null" for highlighting.

+If the program is initialized from the correct directory, the local pathname ../data/filename can be used at program launch to open the file for seaching.
+Search parameters are automatically opened and parsed and all results are stored in the directory results (../results/results.html).
+If the results are needed for future reference, alter the filename to prevent overwriting during next program execution.

+To view search results, a browser or HTML viewer will be required.
+Search results are stored within HTML elements, and without an appropriate viwer, the results are obfuscated.
+In a browswer window, results are displayed, where matches are bold.

 /****************** Brain Storming!! **********************
 * Must Haves:
     - Identify User-Definable Text and Highlight it